artipie/blog.artipie.com/_posts/2021/02/2021-01-28-release-notes.md

 to publish the package simple `curl` call can be used: `curl PUT your-archive.tgz`

 #### Granular Permissions For Docker Registry
-Docker-adapter support granular permissions, which means that some operations can be granted for specific scope and image.
+Docker-adapter supports granular permissions, which means that some operations can be granted for specific scope and image.
 Here is the example docker repository settings yaml:
 ```yaml
 repo: